gottacatchenall/ms_false_negatives/README.md

 simulation, and show that this distribution can be well-approximated analytically.

-![(A) The process for estimating the false-negative-rate (FNR) for an interaction dataset consisting of $N$ total observed interactions.
-(B) The method for resampling interaction probability based on estimates of false-negative and false-positive rates.
-(C) The method for interaction probability resampling applied to three mammals and three parasites from the
+![(a) The process for estimating the false-negative-rate (FNR) for an interaction dataset consisting of $N$ total observed interactions. (b) The method for resampling interaction probability based on estimates of false-negative and false-positive rates. (c) The method for interaction probability resampling applied to three mammals and three parasites from the
 @Hadfield2014TalTwo dataset.
 The original probability $p_{ij}$ is indicated with a vertical dashed line.
-The histogram is simulated from the resampling process, and the line indicates the gaussian approximation to this distribution.](./figures/uncertainty_sampler.png){#fig:resampling_concept}
+The histogram is simulated from the resampling process, and the line indicates the gaussian approximation to this distribution.
+Both resampling simulations and the gaussian approximation is applied with $n_p =150$ ](./figures/uncertainty_sampler.png){#fig:resampling_concept}

 We then consider the output prediction from an arbitrary prediction model, which is the probability $p_{ij}$ that two species $i$ and $j$ interact.
 To get an